 However, a good-quality product isn’t all you need to overwhelm the competition.

 While the quality of your initial supply is important, strong user acquisition and retention strategies are necessary to grow and balance supply and demand.
-What is more, retaining existing user is often more effective than acquisition in growing your marketplace.
+What is more, retaining existing users is often more effective than acquisition in growing your marketplace.
 In customer retention, word-of-mouth marketing can have a big impact.

 Deliver your value proposition effectively